FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/articles/decentralized-avant-garde-how-artists-are-building-a-cultural-memory-infrastructure-beyond-big-tech.md

 ## Embracing Decentralization to Reimagine Cultural Infrastructure

-For the past decade, I have been working with a group of ***\*extremely online\**** artists at [TRANSFER](http://transfer.art).
+For the past decade, I have been working with a group of _extremely online_ artists at [TRANSFER](http://transfer.art).
 Presenting as a contemporary art gallery, but operating more like a co-op, our exhibitions and experiments with decentralized infrastructure have culminated in a new model for stewarding data, outside of the grasp of Big Tech.
 Our overarching goal is to preserve the cultural heritage of networked moving images, video games and virtual worlds, immersive artworks, and online public art.
 Given the rapid evolution of the media landscape, institutions have struggled to keep up.
 Traditional institutional practices designed for scarce physical objects can’t adapt with the volume and rapid evolution of digital media.
 By embracing decentralized tools, we are shifting power away from centralized institutions into the hands of culture creators.

 Starting from a small scale allows us to reimagine how a resilient cultural infrastructure might operate.
 The current cultural landscape — from the contemporary art market to the music industry — is built on extraction from artists.
 Instead of looking to agents and institutions, we are establishing our own store of cultural data through archiving and stewardship.
-This requires not only realigning how we value our own work, share profits, and sustain our practice, but also extends to the actual infrastructure that carrys on this legacy.
+This requires not only realigning how we value our own work, share profits, and sustain our practice, but also extends to the actual infrastructure that carries on this legacy.

 ## Getting Hands-On with Data